 - The top 10 Facebook Group alternatives available and the pros & cons of each

-Why brands are looking for alternatives to Facebook groups?
+8 Reasons why people are looking for alternatives to Facebook groups

 Reason 1: Reach is at an all-time low